sunfounder/sunfounder-uno-and-mega-kit/docs/source/uno/ultrasonic_uno.rst

 ..
 Note::
-    If you receive the following error, it is because you didn’t add a library named NewPing, please refer to Lesson 2 Add libraries to add it.
+    If you receive the following error, it is because you didn’t add a library named NewPing, please refer to :ref:`Add Libraries`.

     .. image:: media_uno/image136.png

 Now, if you use a piece of paper to approach or keep it far away from the sensor.
 You will see the value displayed on the LCD changes, which indicates the distance between the paper and the ultrasonic sensor.

 .. image:: media_uno/image137.jpeg
    :align: center